yabetsg/Enabling-the-Circular-Economy-by-Bringing-AI-to-Resale/Design/First Iteration Features.md

 * The system will contain a database with a sample inventory that contains products(HIGH)
 * The website will be an Ecommerce website that supports goodwill and other retail APIs inventory(HIGH)
 * The system will allow for infinite searching of all products(MEDIUM)
-* The system will look color coordinated and based on Evereware's previous color scheme(LOW)
+* The system will look color coordinated and based on Everewear's previous color scheme(LOW)